ivkos/Pushbullet-for-PHP/README.md

 ==========

 ## Description
-Using this class, you can send push notifications to Android, iOS, Chrome and Firefox running **Pushbullet**.
+Using this class, you can send push notifications to mobile and desktop devices running **Pushbullet**.
 The following types of push notifications can be sent:
 * notes
 * links
 * addresses